The Greasy Strangler: Critical reception

 The film received mixed reviews from critics.
 As of June 2020, it has a 63% approval rating on review aggregator website Rotten Tomatoes, based on 52 reviews, with an average score of 5.59/10.
 The site's consensus states: "The Greasy Strangler definitely isn't for everyone, but filmgoers in step with its off-kilter stride are in store for a singular cinematic experience."
 On Metacritic, the film has a 58 out of 100 rating, based on 13 critics, indicating "mixed or average reviews".

-Jordan Hoffman, film critic of the British newspaper The Guardian, described the film as "the relentless monstrosity of a film is rife with fetishized cellulite, disgusting food and firehose penises.
-It’s not for everyone – but perhaps it should be", in a four-star review.
+Jordan Hoffman, film critic of the British newspaper The Guardian, wrote that "the relentless monstrosity of a film is rife with fetishized cellulite, disgusting food and firehose penises.
+It's not for everyone – but perhaps it should be", in a four-star review that highlighted and praised the film’s bizarreness.

-Peter Bradshaw, film critic of the British newspaper The Guardian, described the film as providing "uncompromising yuckiness" as well as laughs, in a three-star review.
+Peter Bradshaw, also of The Guardian, described the film as providing "uncompromising yuckiness" as well as laughs, in a three-star review.

+In contrast, Wendy Ide of the Guardian’s sister paper The Observer gave it zero stars, stating “there’s nothing to this relentlessly inane horror comedy once you get past all the genitals” and describing it as “Like an early John Waters movie but without the sophistication”.
+More than seven years after the original review, in a column of critics reappraising their zero-star reviews, Ide doubled down on her scathing criticism: “I probably could have tolerated […] all the artless, attention-seeking gross-out antics and the barely veiled contempt for the characters and the audience – if the film wasn’t also so thuddingly tedious.”

-James Franco wrote an article about The Greasy Strangler for his 'James Franco's Movie Column' in Indiewire: "Fake Penises Aren’t the Only Funny Thing About The Greasy Strangler."
+James Franco wrote an article about The Greasy Strangler for his 'James Franco's Movie Column' in Indiewire: "Fake Penises Aren't the Only Funny Thing About The Greasy Strangler."

 The Greasy Strangler won The Discovery Award at the British Independent Film Awards 2017.

 The Greasy Strangler won Best Comedy at The Empire Magazine Film Awards 2017.